It’s 10:33 am & We’re Always Open.

 Inflation Reduction Act HVAC Incentives (2026 Update)

-This page was updated in January 2026 to reflect the current status of federal tax credits and Illinois-administered rebate programs.
+This page was updated in March 2026 to reflect the current status of federal tax credits and Illinois-administered rebate programs.

 Incentives can change based on federal law, IRS guidance, state program approvals, and funding availability.
 Always verify eligibility before purchase and installation.